TriumphLLC/Blend4Web/doc_src/viewer.rst

     There is a mixing mode switch on the panel.
 After it is enabled the mixer interface becomes visible (only for scenes with sound sources).

 **Stereo View**
-    There is a stereoscopy mode switch on the panel.
+    There is a stereoscopic mode switch on the panel.

 **Gyroscope**
     Gyroscope settings for mobile devices can be controlled from this panel.